Federal grants in the United States: Criticism

 Federal and state grants frequently receive criticism due to what are perceived to be excessive regulations and not include opportunities for small business, as well as for often giving more money per person to smaller states regardless of population or need.
 These criticisms include problems of overlap, duplication, excessive categorization, insufficient information, varying requirements, arbitrary federal decision-making, and grantsmanship (a funding bias toward entities most familiar with how to exploit the system, rather than to those most in need).
-Research also suggests that federal grants are often allocated politically, with more money going to areas represented by the political party commanding a majority in Congress or that controls the presidency.
+Research also suggests that federal grants are often allocated politically, with more money going to areas represented by members of Congress holding seats on key congressional committees and the political party commanding a majority in Congress or that controls the presidency.